Saint-Louis University, Brussels: Campus Marie-Haps

 The courses of the Marie Haps Faculty Translation & Interpreting are given on the Marie-Haps campus, shared with the Haute École Vinci, in Ixelles, in the European quarter, more precisely in front of the European Parliament.
 The buildings of the Marie-Haps campus are located on either side of rue d'Arlon and historically in the Hôtel Beernaert.
 The language courses (extra-curricular) are given in an office building further north, between rue d'Arlon and rue de Trèves, where Marie-Haps' Dutch-speaking departments (which have integrated the Erasmushogeschool Brussel and Vlekho) used to be located.

 Tilleuls site

 The Marie-Haps Faculty is also located on the Tilleuls site, former Œuvre du Calvaire hospital, which integrated the Saint-Luc University Hospital in UCLouvain Brussels Woluwe in 2003.
 The Tilleuls site includes a large country house, a caretaker's house, a chapel and the former hospital transformed into classrooms, located on the Chaussée de Wavre.

 Organisation

 Demographic evolution

 Students enrolled at Saint-Louis University, Brussels on 1 December (excluding doctoral students).
-The university took its current name instead of FUSL during the 2013–2014 academic year.
+The university took the name Université Saint-Louis - Bruxelles instead of FUSL during the 2013–2014 academic year.